-Saint Xavier University School of Nursing offers an accredited graduate nursing program leading to a Master of Science in Nursing (MSN) degree.
+Saint Xavier University School of Nursing and Health Sciences offers an accredited graduate nursing program leading to a Master of Science in Nursing (MSN) degree.
 A joint MSN/MBA is offered in conjunction with the Graham School of Management.

 The purposes of the graduate program in nursing are to:

 - Prepare registered professional nurses to meet current and future health care needs of populations through advanced nursing practice and transformative leadership, grounded in Mercy values.